momma, come back to me

 to move the curtains that would wake the cat sitting in our window, belly up to the sun.

-to lift the smoke out of the cigarette still lit in nancy's ashtray
+to lift the smoke out of the cigarette still lit in the ashtray.

 from here the houses looked like red dots on dark green rocks, bubbling up from a black sea.